Omega-3 Deficiency: 6 Signs & Symptoms

 How Can I Get More Omega-3s?

-If you are experiencing any of the above symptoms or think you have an omega-3 deficiency, you should start by consulting your doctor about the steps you should take to support your overall health.
+If you are experiencing any of the above symptoms of omega-3 deficiency, including dry eyes and hair loss, then you should start by consulting your healthcare provider about the steps you should take to support your overall health.
 A simple step you can take to improve your omega-3 levels is to increase your daily intake of omega-3s.
 You can maintain some peace of mind by including any of the following sources of these fatty acids in your daily diet.

 Fish

-Fish is the main and most popular source of DHA and EPA omega-3 fatty acids.
-Salmon, mackerel, trout, tuna, and other fatty, oily fish are all great sources of the two fatty acids.
+Fatty fish is the main and most popular source of DHA and EPA omega-3 fatty acids.
+Salmon, mackerel, sardines, trout, tuna, and other oily fish are all great food sources of the two fatty acids.
 However, some fish may have higher levels of mercury or other contaminants than others, which may cause concern for some people.
 These fish include mackerel, swordfish, and bigeye tuna.

 Algae